ZackEberhart/ZackEberhart.github.io/_projects/04_zackbot.md

 ![meta](/images/projects/zlackbot/2.png)

 They clearly picked up on some of the very recent bot conversation.
-The bot ID ending in LAV is supposed to be; I think it did a pretty good job capturing the Zack essence, especially with the "GOOOOod."
+The bot ID ending in LAV is supposed to be me; I think it did a pretty good job capturing the Zack essence, especially with the "GOOOOod."

 I decided to train the model longer.
 It started picking up on some conversational superstructures.
 At one point, it mimicked Jackson explaining some new mechanic for our board game: